antiprism/mpd_oled/INSTALL_MOODE.md

 However, Moode regenerates this file, and also disables all but a single MPD output, in response to various events, and so the Moode code must be changed.
 The following commands copy the FIFO configuration file to /usr/local/etc/mpd_oled_fifo.conf and patch the Moode source code.
-(Note: if, for any reason, regeneration of /etc/mpd.conf has been disabled (for example, if it has been set immutable) then edit the file directly and append the contents of mpd_oled_fifo.conf.)
+(Note 1: a Moode system update may overwrite the patched code, in which case, follow the next instructions again.
+Note 2: if, for any reason, regeneration of /etc/mpd.conf has been disabled (for example, if it has been set immutable) then edit the file directly and append the contents of mpd_oled_fifo.conf.)

 ```
 sudo cp mpd_oled_fifo.conf /usr/local/etc/